 |The museum has a wide array of well-preserved antiques indigenous to the area.|

-This stay provided the best access we ever had to outrageously good fish and seafood, most of which we purchased at our front door from dear friend and fish guy, John.
+This stay provided the best access we ever had to delicious fish and seafood, most of which we purchased at our front door from dear friend and fish guy, John.
 Tom had a chance to have the finest fish and chips he’d ever had by a short drive to John and wife Theresa’s takeaway seafood shop in Carna, Flaherty’s Seafood.

 |A Connemara pony, unique to the area.|

-We ate authentic scallops sauteed with butter, olive oil and garlic for a taste-tempting treat like non-other.
+We ate authentic scallops sauteed with butter, olive oil, and garlic for a taste-tempting treat like non-other.
 I sauteed the finest calamari rings I’ve ever had in the same manner as the scallops.

 |We couldn’t help but love this pretty cow’s horns.|

-Yes, I’ve struggled with the steep spiral staircase to the bedroom level which ultimately proved to be a good exercise for me.
+Yes, I’ve struggled with the steep spiral staircase to the bedroom level, which ultimately proved to be a good exercise for me.
 Although I still push myself to get upstairs, once there, my heart rate recovers quickly.